-8.2 ITECA (formerly ACPET)

-Practical Outcomes is a member of the Independent Tertiary Education Council Australia (ITECA) and abides by the Code of Ethics for private education providers.
-ITECA provides mediation services for learners if required.

-8.3 Acts and Regulations
+Acts and Regulations

 As a Registered Training Organisation (RTO) Practical Outcomes is committed to complying with Commonwealth and State legislation as well as all regulatory requirements relevant to its operations.

 As a Practical Outcomes learner the acts and regulations you should be aware of are listed below.
 A learner has rights under all legislation and acts but these right carry responsibilities, which include the responsibility to respect other people’s rights.